DocuSign alternative

 for Collecting Documents, Not Signing Them.

 DokuTrak is the DocuSign alternative for firms that collect documents from clients — W-2s, passports, closing docs — rather than send documents out for signature.
-Magic-link uploads, auto-reminders, $49/month flat.
+Secure upload link uploads, auto-reminders, $79/month Solo.

 Why teams switch from DocuSign for document collection